aws/aws-sdk-js-v3/README.md

 - The **build** lifecycle step builds on top of serialized HTTP request.
 Examples of typical build tasks include injecting HTTP headers that describe a stable aspect of the request, such as `Content-Length` or a body checksum.
 Any request alterations will be applied to all retries.
 - The **finalizeRequest** lifecycle step prepares the request to be sent over the wire.
 The request in this stage is semantically complete and should therefore only be altered to match the recipient’s expectations.
 Examples of typical finalization tasks include request signing, performing retries and injecting hop-by-hop headers.
 - The **deserialize** lifecycle step deserializes the raw response object to a structured response.
 The upstream middleware have access to deserialized data in next callbacks return value: `result.output`.
   Each middleware must be added to a specific step.
-By default each middleware in the same step has undifferentiated order.
+By default, each middleware in the same step has undifferentiated order.
 In some cases, you might want to execute a middleware before or after another middleware in the same step.
 You can achieve it by specifying its `priority`.

 ```javascript
 client.middlewareStack.add(middleware, {